jup-ag/space-station/blog/2023-09-18-dca-out-of-beta/index.md

 Introducing settings that allow for a maximum duration of one year to meet specific trading needs.

-We have a suggestive text that explain each min and max frequency for each iteration, this will make the frequency input feel more natural and it will always show frequency error message if input falls out of bound or when wallet is not connected or no input value.
+We have a suggestive text that explains each min and max frequency for each iteration, this will make the frequency input feel more natural and it will always show the frequency error message if input falls out of bounds or when the wallet is not connected or no input value.

 - Minute → 2 - 1440 minutes (~ 1 day)
 - Hour → 2 - 168 hours (~1 week)